 cd?
 Is it some kind of arcane knowledge, handed down only to initiates after gruelling initiations?
 Well, no. Actually, anyone can learn about Terminal commands, if they know where to look.
 Today, I’ll tell you where.

 man command.
 It summons manual (or man) pages for almost any command; they’re the equivalent of a help system for the command line.
 In fact,

-man itself is a command, the role of which is to format and display this documentation.
+man itself is a command, whose role is to format and display this documentation.

 man pwd, for example, Terminal will display the man page for the

 man pages have a common format.
 They begin with name (the name of the command) and a brief description of what it does.
 The

 pwd command I looked at above shows the following:

 Next comes synopsis, which shows the command any any options, or flags, that you can use with it.
 For

 pwd, there are two options:

 -P. These options are explained in the description section: